daosantiago/path/README.md

 # A* Path Finder
-This is am implementation of the A* Path Finder algorithm.
+This is am implementation of the A* Path Finder algorithm. <br>
 I remmember it from my classes, some yars ago.
 So I decided to do this all by my head.

 First we have an empty tile map.